- September 29, 2017

 Leadership — the Common Goal

 Being either a project manager or a project lead requires a lot of work in terms of managing business administration, analyzing data and tackling challenges.
 And sometimes it may be tough to keep a hand on all these aspects.
-After all, both positions are about leadership — leading and guiding people through all the stages of a project or product life.
+After all, both positions are about project leadership skills — leading and guiding people through all the stages of a project or product life.
 And a good leader doesn’t only talk, he also does a lot to enhance the work.

 Leadership is undeniably the common goal in project management.
-Both personas lead and project all aspects of work to unite the team and make sure processes
+Both personas lead and project all aspects of work to unite the team and make sure processes are on track.

 Since both roles have to be performed with attention to details, it is extremely important to always have access to all data.
 A leader has to act smartly and that’s why he needs to use tools for improving and synchronizing the work.